 “The BLM Resource Advisory Councils serves as a forum for the community conversation, which is a component of public land management,” said BLM Las Cruces District Manager Bill Childress.
 “RAC members provide a valuable service to the Bureau by delving into topics and proposing solutions on a wide variety of land and resource use issues.”

-The Southern New Mexico RAC is soliciting applications for one vacancy in Category One, one position in Category Two, and three positions in Category Three.
+The Southern New Mexico RAC is soliciting applications for one vacancy in Category One and two vacancies in Category Three (one of whom must be an Elected Official).
 Members are appointed for 3-year terms.
 The categories represent the following interests:

 - Category One – Public land ranchers and representatives of organizations associated with energy and mineral development, the timber industry, transportation or rights-of-way, off-highway vehicle use, and commercial recreation.

 - Category Two – Representatives of nationally or regionally recognized environmental organizations, archaeological and historical organizations, dispersed recreation activities, and wild horse and burro organizations.

 - Category Three – Representatives of state, county, or local elected office; representatives and employees of a state agency responsible for the management of natural resources; representatives of Indian Tribes within or adjacent to the area for which the RAC is organized; representatives and employees of academic institutions who are involved in natural sciences; and the public-at-large.